5 Things to Consider if You Are An HVAC Engineer

-The heating, ventilation, and air conditioning industry (HVAC) is facing major changes due to technological progress and the emergence of Internet of Things (IoT).
-With new products being launched every day, HVAC engineers and manufacturers are looking for new ways to meet the growing customer needs and the industry standards regarding energy efficiency, comfort and performance.
+The Heating, Ventilation, and Air Conditioning (HVAC) industry is facing major changes as a result of technological progress and the emergence of Internet of Things (IoT).
+With new products being launched every day, HVAC engineers and manufacturers must find new and innovative ways to meet growing customer needs and expectations.
+In addition to this, they must stay on top of the ever-changing industry standards regarding energy efficiency, comfort, and performance.

-Moreover, due to the “sick building syndrome”, the attention to indoor air quality (IAQ) is a topic expected to be tackled by HVAC systems manufacturers.
+Moreover, due to “sick building syndrome”, an HVAC engineer must pay close attention to indoor air quality (IAQ) — a topic expected to be tackled by HVAC manufacturers.

-Here are some tips to be considered by HVAC engineers based on the industry’s evolution and trends:
+Here are some tips for every HVAC engineer to consider based on the industry’s evolution and trends:

-Carbon emissions and energy consumption are key topics in the efforts to create more efficient buildings.
-In the construction sector, HVAC equipment plays an important part of cutting wasteful energy usage.
+Carbon emissions and energy consumption are key topics when it comes to creating more efficient buildings.
+Within the construction sector, HVAC equipment plays an important part in reducing wasteful energy usage.

-More and more popular among both homeowners and companies with office buildings are zero-energy buildings, which imply the usage of geothermal heating and cooling, solar-powered systems, and white roofing.
+Zero-energy buildings are becoming more and more popular among both homeowners and companies with office buildings.
+This growing trend has increased the demand for geothermal heating and cooling, solar-powered systems, and white roofing.
 All of these trends are significantly impacting air conditioning, heating, and ventilation manufacturers, as new regulations regarding energy efficiency are expected to be implemented in the upcoming years.

-In the efforts to increase efficiency, smart buildings, smart grid technologies, and smart cities are creating a new era in the construction and HVAC industries.
+With these advancements in technology and the efforts to increase efficiency, smart buildings, smart grid technologies, and smart cities are becoming a reality and creating a new era in the construction and HVAC industries.

-Facing increasing regulations regarding the usage of environmentally-friendly materials, products, and substances in the manufacturing of the heating, ventilation, air conditioning and even refrigeration (HVACR) equipment, companies are expanding the efforts to create energy efficient systems in the entire production process.
-This helps HVAC engineers to create products with the lowest impact on the environment.
+Companies are expanding their efforts to create energy-efficient systems throughout the entire production process.
+This is in large part due to the increasing regulations regarding the use of environmentally-friendly materials, products, and substances in the manufacturing of the heating, ventilation, air conditioning, and even refrigeration (HVACR) equipment.
+This helps HVAC engineers to create products with the lowest possible impact on the environment.

-These efforts include companies specialized in refrigeration, as customers demand the usage of natural refrigerants, such as ammonia, carbon dioxide, and even propane, replacing the traditional fluorocarbons, which have a negative impact on global warming.
+These efforts include companies who are specialized in refrigeration, as customers in this sector demand the use of natural refrigerants, such as ammonia, carbon dioxide, and even propane, replacing the traditional fluorocarbons, which have a negative impact on global warming.

-As a leading industry in the technology field, HVAC is pushing for innovation in smart devices.
+As one of the leading industries in the technology field, HVAC is pushing for continued innovation in smart devices.
 Smart thermostat technology, smart equipment integration, and IoT (Internet of Things) are all part of this global movement.

 Leading the smart controllers market, the Nest Thermostat is revolutionizing the HVAC industry.
-Remembering preferred temperatures, the device creates a custom schedule for homes, based on the part of the day or season.
-Following the industry focus on energy saving, the 3rd generation Nest Learning Thermostat™ is proven to save 10 to 12% on heating bills and 15% on the cooling bills , by automatically adjusting the temperature settings to save energy.
-With the possibility to be controlled remotely from a smartphone, tablet, or laptop, the device significantly reduces energy usage.
-Moreover, this type of device can give notice about possible problems of a heating system.
+This intelligent device creates a custom schedule for homes and even remembers preferred temperatures based on the time of the day or season.
+Following the industry focus on energy saving, the 3rd generation Nest Learning Thermostat™ is proven to save 10 to 12% on heating bills and 15% on the cooling bills , by automatically adjusting the temperature settings to optimize energy savings.
+With the possibility of being controlled remotely from a smartphone, tablet, or laptop, the device significantly reduces energy waste.
+Moreover, this type of device can provide helpful prompts and notifications about possible problems of a heating system.

-With many other roles in both comfort and safety in buildings (it can automatically shut off fossil fuel-based heating systems, in the case of CO leaks in the home), the Nest thermostat and other devices alike are being embraced by HVAC professionals and integrated into their systems.
+With many other features relating to both comfort and safety in buildings (it can automatically shut off fossil fuel-based heating systems, in the case of CO leaks in the home), the Nest thermostat and other similar devices are being embraced by HVAC engineers, designers and architects and integrated into their systems.

-Direct digital control (DDC) systems are another example of how software is changing the products on the market.
+Direct digital control (DDC) systems are another example of how software is fundamentally changing the products that are being brought to market.
 Using digital processors, DDC systems enable users to remotely monitor, control, alarm and diagnose HVAC equipment.

-Embracing new technologies, HVAC engineers and designers are focused on all-in-one software solutions that enable them to deliver indoor comfort in the easiest way possible.
+By embracing these new technologies, an HVAC engineer can focus on all-in-one software solutions that enable them to deliver indoor comfort in a convenient and seamless manner.

-Moreover, with the integration of mobile phones in the everyday life, HVAC maintenance and service is expected to rely on mobile applications to become more efficient.
+Moreover, as a result of the continued integration of mobile phones into everyday life, HVAC maintenance and service is expected to rely on mobile applications to become more efficient.

-4. Consider 3D Engineering Simulation, every smart HVAC Engineer does
+4. Consider Engineering Simulation, Every Smart HVAC Engineer Does

 Computer-Aided Engineering (CAE or engineering simulation) brings tremendous advantages in meeting the design objectives of HVAC equipment manufacturers.